TheRedBrain/bettercombat-extension/README.md

 # BetterCombat Extension

-This is an extension to the 'Better Combat' mod.
-It adds support for stamina provided by the mod 'Stamina Attributes' and some additional config options.
+This is an extension to the [Better Combat](https://modrinth.com/mod/better-combat) mod by Daedelus.
+It adds support for stamina provided by the mod [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) and some additional config options.

 ## Server config